Canopy vs. Aurora

 So, when you look at the next year or two, the Aurora-MedReleaf deal starts to look like a tailwind rather than a drag.
 It makes Aurora “Canada’s leading marijuana company,” a title that used to belong to Canopy Growth.

 What should Canopy Growth do in response?
-One answer is—as the title of this article might suggest—to buy Aphria Inc (OTCMKTS:APHQF, TSE:APH).
+One answer is to buy Aphria Inc (OTCMKTS:APHQF, TSE:APH).

 Should Canopy Consider Aphria Takeover?

-At the moment, Aphria has a market capitalization of $2.71 billion.
+At the moment, Aphria has a market cap of $2.7 billion.
 It’s not exactly cheap.

 Canopy Growth would have to offer a generous mix of cash and shares to complete the deal, but the balance would have to be perfect.
 A majority cash offering would eat into the company’s coffers, whereas giving away stock would dilute existing shares.